adnanhaq30/blog/_posts/[UNPUBLISHED]-Log4j-on-agorapulse.md

 ![4.png](https://github.com/Snap-sec/blog/blob/gh-pages/assets/images/agora-log4j/4.png)

 We stopped right after extracting the path variables of the vulnerable server just to keep the exploitation ethical.
+And Hence no sensitive , Confidential or any information related to their users were extracted.

 ## Response of Agora Team